junxit/us-congress-bills-114/bill.md

   >     - **(B)** the application includes a plan by the State or unit of local government to continue funding of all activities funded by the award after the expiration of the award.
   > - **(d)** *Duration and renewal of award*
   >   - **(1)** *In general* A grant under this section shall expire 1 year after the date of award of the grant.
-  >   - **(2)** *Renewal* A grant under this section shall be renewable not more than three times and for a period of not greater than 1 year.
+  >   - **(2)** *Renewal* A grant under this section shall be renewable not more than 3 times and for a period of not greater than 1 year.
-  > - **(e)** *Evaluation* The Attorney General shall enter into a contract or other agreement with an academic or nonprofit organization that has experience in issues related to child human trafficking and evaluation of grant programs to conduct an annual evaluation of grants made under this section to determine the impact and effectiveness of programs funded with grants awarded under this section, and shall submit any such evaluation to the Committee on the Judiciary of the House of Representatives and the Committee on the Judiciary of the Senate.
+  > - **(e)** *Evaluation* The Attorney General shall enter into a contract with an academic or non-profit organization that has experience in issues related to child human trafficking and evaluation of grant programs to conduct an annual evaluation of grants made under this section to determine the impact and effectiveness of programs funded with grants awarded under this section, and shall submit any such evaluation to the Committee on the Judiciary of the House of Representatives and the Committee on the Judiciary of the Senate.
   > - **(f)** *Oversight and accountability* An eligible entity that receives a grant under this section is subject to the requirements of section 10 of the Justice for Victims of Trafficking Act of 2014.
   > - **(g)** *Administrative Cap* The cost of administering the grants authorized by this section shall not exceed 5 percent of the total amount appropriated to carry out this section.
   > - **(h)** *Federal share* The Federal share of the cost of a program funded by a grant awarded under this section may not exceed—